 The Australian Book Review described Alison Croggon as “one of the most powerful lyric poets writing today.”
-Her poetry has been widely published in journals both in Australia and overseas, and is included in many major Australian anthologies, most recent in Paul Kelly’s Love is Stronger than Death.
+Her poetry has been widely published in journals both in Australia and overseas, and is included in many major Australian anthologies, most recently in Paul Kelly’s Love is Stronger than Death. and the German anthology Natur! edited by John Burnside.
 Titles include: Theatre (Salt Publishing 2008), Ash (Cusp Books, Los Angeles 2007); November Burning (Vagabond Press Rare Objects Series, Sydney, 2004); Mnemosyne, (Wild Honey Press, Ireland, 2001); The Common Flesh: New and Selected Poems (Arc Publications, UK, 2003) and Attempts at Being, (Salt Publishing, UK, 2002).
-Her poetry books have been shortlisted for the Victorian Premier’s Literary Awards (twice) and the NSW Premier’s Literary Award, and have won the Anne Elder and Dame Mary Gilmore prizes.
+Her poetry books have been shortlisted for the Victorian Premier’s Literary Awards and the NSW Premier’s Literary Award, and have won the Anne Elder and Dame Mary Gilmore prizes.

 Photo: Alison Croggon reading at Poetry International, Royal Festival Hall, London

 Raw, passionate and dazzling, Alison Croggon’s poetry confronts a world fractured by different kinds of violence – patriarchal, colonial, sexual and emotional – and finds there a difficult beauty.
 New and Selected Poems 1991-2017 brings together works from all nine of her published collections, new poems and previously unpublished work.
 It demonstrates the full range of her art: formally inventive, intellectually curious and stylistically assured.